 But oftentimes when you have a web site, you set it and forget it.
 Once the site is built, it’s easy to get complacent and forget about it.
 However, dynamic content is an important part of your web site.
 Dynamic, changeable content is how you generate that large quantity of quality content.
 There are a number of ways to build out dynamic content on your site – take a look at these recommendations and see how you can adapt any of these methods for your own small business.

 Social Media.
 Add social media feeds to your site (Twitter stream, Facebook posts, Instagram photos).
-While this isn’t as content focused as blogging, it does enable your brand advocates and fans and customers to interact with you on another playing field.
+While this isn’t as content focused as blogging, it does enable your brand advocates, fans, and customers to interact with you on another playing field.
 It creates cross-channel promotion and allows you to use your site to grow your social media presence.

 Calendars or Event Listings.
 If you host events, consider adding a calendar with detailed information about each event.
 If you own a restaurant and have live music, wine tasting events, or are showing the big football game (very common around here on gameday at the University of Tennessee), add information about it on your site.
 Keep your customers informed and interested in what’s going on at your location.